-The four MRGP founders in December 1969: Jim Todd, Gloria Anable, Tony Anable and Bob Hamershlag
+Four of the five MRGP founders in December 1969: Jim Todd, Gloria Anable, Tony Anable and Bob Hamershlag (Edna Edgerton not pictured).

 Realizing they needed confirmation that the Gorge was worthy of protection, the founders enlisted the help of several professional scientists and walked the Gorge in December of 1953.
 “It was, the professionals agreed, an outdoor schoolroom, a sanctuary, a museum and a place of abiding beauty.”
 This important moment in our history has come to be known as “The Long Walk.”

 In the fall of 1953 a keen-eyed member of the founding group read in the local paper that the Greenwich Water Company was requesting permission to erect a dam on the Mianus that would have flooded the area that is now the Gorge.
 Immediate public reaction by the Gorge Committee at the public meeting in spring of 1954 led to a compromise.
 The Water Company would build the dam, but reduce the height of the dam from 275 to 257 feet, thus saving the Gorge and its 300-year old hemlock forest.